Patricia McGuire: Early life and career

-A native of Philadelphia, McGuire graduated from Merion Mercy Academy, in Merion, Pennsylvania.
+A native of Philadelphia, she graduated from Merion Mercy Academy, in Merion, Pennsylvania.
 She earned her bachelor of arts degree cum laude in political science from Trinity College, now Trinity Washington University, in 1974 and her law degree from the Georgetown University Law Center in 1977.
-McGuire was the Assistant Dean for Development and External Affairs for Georgetown University Law Center, where she was also an adjunct professor of law teaching courses in tax exempt organizations.
+She was the Assistant Dean for Development and External Affairs for Georgetown University Law Center, where she was also an adjunct professor of law teaching courses in tax exempt organizations.
 She also was project director for Georgetown's D.C.
 Street Law Project as well as a legal affairs commentator for the CBS News children's television newsmagazine 30 Minutes and Washington TV Channel 5’s talk show, Panorama, hosted by Maury Povich.

 Trinity presidency

-McGuire is credited with the transformation of Trinity.
+She is credited with the transformation of Trinity.
 Under her leadership, Trinity has nearly doubled its enrollment, expanded academic programs, completed its first successful capital campaign, became a university in 2004, and built the 2004 Washington Business Journal’s award-winning $20-million Trinity Center for Women and Girls in Sports, a state-of-the-art athletic center.
-McGuire has focused on meeting the educational needs of the Washington, D.C., community and today, Trinity educates more D.C.
+She has focused on meeting the educational needs of the Washington, D.C., community and today, Trinity educates more D.C.
 Public School graduates than any other private university in the city and in the nation.

-During McGuire’s tenure, Trinity’s institutional accreditation was affirmed in 1996 and 2006 by the Middle States Commission on Higher Education; in 2006 the Visiting Team report noted, “Transformed over the last two decades by dramatic changes and courageous and deliberate embracing of ‘paradigm shift,’ the University has remained remarkably faithful to its rich tradition, the founding vision of the Sisters of Notre Dame de Namur: the special commitment to women, to the primacy of the liberal arts and to the Catholic intellectual, moral and social justice tradition.”
-During McGuire’s presidency, Trinity also secured accreditation from the National Council for Accreditation for Teacher Education (NCATE) for its education programs and from the Commission on Collegiate Nursing Education (CCNE) for Trinity’s RN-to-BSN program.
+During her tenure, Trinity’s institutional accreditation was affirmed in 1996 and 2006 by the Middle States Commission on Higher Education.
+Also, Trinity also secured accreditation from the National Council for Accreditation for Teacher Education (NCATE) for its education programs and from the Commission on Collegiate Nursing Education (CCNE) for Trinity’s RN-to-BSN program.

-McGuire also established an academic program at THEARC (Town Hall, Education, Arts and Recreation Campus) in Southeast Washington, making Trinity the only university to offer college degrees east of the Anacostia River in D.C.
+She also established an academic program at THEARC (Town Hall, Education, Arts and Recreation Campus) in Southeast Washington, making Trinity the only university to offer college degrees east of the Anacostia River in D.C.